 To begin, navigate to your Yondo Store Management Interface and select "Video On Demand", on the left side navigation bar.

-To upload a video, click the "Add my videos" button in the middle of the page (or at the top right, if there are videos already added.
+To upload a video, click the "Add my videos" button at the top of your dashboard.

 The next step is the Video Encoding Process.- This is a process of converting uploaded videos into a digital format that is compatible with the Yondo web player.
 This system will also create a thumbnail from the uploaded video.